 Similar to applying to graduate with a degree, a student must also apply to graduate with a certificate.
-This is done by submitting a graduation application for the certificate via Howdy.
+This is done by submitting a graduation application for the certificate via Howdy during the semester in which the last course will be completed toward the certificate.
 Certificates are awarded in May, August, and December and will be mailed directly to the student.
 There is no fee associated with the awarding of a certificate.

 Removing a Certificate

 If a student begins the pursuit of a certificate but later decides not to complete the certificate program, he/she can request to have the curriculum removed from his/her record by contacting his/her academic advisor.